JesseSteele/CloudAccounts/README.md

 4. Only Multisite Superadmins can enter information in each site's "settings" page.
 Only site admins can view the information and make notes that are not visible from the superadmin view.

 Notes:
 This is not in the main WordPress repository because it is custom written specifically for verb.ink.
 However, in being consistent with the verb.ink policy of being able to duplicate one's entire account, the plugin is made available here.
-This plugin is planned to become obsolete in the verb.ink roadmap.
+This plugin's WordPress dependence is planned to become obsolete in the verb.ink roadmap when the information on the page this creates can be accessed through another CMS, such as Huge https://github.com/panique/huge.
+At that time, the functionality here may be absorbed by the other project.
+I still plan to keep this on GitHub because I'm just cool like that.
+This was my first WordPress Plugin.

 Future roadmap is low-priority, but may include:
 - Quick access dropdown from admin bar for site admins